tjbreshears/VBelo/README.md

 Currently, only wins and losses are taken into account.
 Margin of victory (sets and points) is a future addition to the model as well as home court advantage.

+Huge thanks to Jonathan Bates [@mpsf_bias](http://www.twitter.com/mpsf_bias) for contributing thoughts and tons of data.

 ## The Data
 ***Always looking for more data.
 Let me know if you are interested in helping with data collection.***